These are tools that manipulate faces.

 - Uses center of bounding box.

-This tool converts each selected faces (whether it be quads or n-gons) to triangular faces.
+This tool converts each of the selected faces (whether it be quads or n-gons) to triangular faces.
 See the Triangulate Modifier.

 Triangles to Quads¶